Open Source News

 Developing world to get $100 PC running open source software

-According to Red Herring, Nicholas Negroponte is working with several leading technology companies to put together a personal computer for sale to governments in developing countries for a unit price of just $100 (approximately £57).
+Nicholas Negroponte is working with several leading technology companies to put together a personal computer for sale to governments in developing countries for a unit price of just $100 (approximately £57).
 Naturally, this PC will run open source software so that the users will be free from crippling licensing restrictions.

 Financial sector use of Linux more than doubles in a year